rjmags1/algorithms-practice/leetcode/101_symmetric_tree.md

 ```

 ## Notes
 - We could do some tricks to get rid of the extra pass in the inner `while` loop, such as using indices in the inner `for` loop to check if the list of parents is palindromic, but this suffices.
-This is would be a level-order traversal of a binary tree, AKA BFS for a binary tree starting at `root`.
+This is level-order traversal of a binary tree, AKA BFS for a binary tree starting at `root`.